CodeYourFuture/syllabus/docs/react/react-router/lesson.md

 ## URL parameters

 Sometimes, parameters can be passed from the URL to a React component directly via its props.
 In this case, different URLs can be mapped to one single React component.
 For example, in an online shopping application, a React component `Product` may be responsible to display a specific product on the page.
-By using URL parameters, the name or ID of the requested product can be specific in the URL and React-Router will pass it a props of the `Product` component ([interactive example](https://codesandbox.io/s/react-router-2-forked-8q0rl?file=/src/index.js)):
+By using URL parameters, the name or ID of the requested product can be specific in the URL and React Router will pass it a props of the `Product` component ([interactive example](https://codesandbox.io/s/react-router-2-forked-8q0rl?file=/src/index.js)):

 ```js
 const Product = () => {